-Monica was about to stand when the bright fluorescent lamps that illuminated the room turned off.
-The constant whisper of the air vents also disappeared, and the already quiet atmosphere of the base turned dead silent as everyone stared at each other in the dim sunlight that filtered through the windows.
+Monica was about to stand when the bright fluorescent lamps illuminating the room turned off, and the constant whisper of the air vents disappeared.
+The already quiet atmosphere of the base turned dead silent.
+Everyone stared at each other in the dim sunlight that filtered through the windows.

 “What now?” snarled the commander.
 “This better not be Miles messing up the wiring again.”

-Monica and Gardner stormed off into the half-lit aisles towards the Command Center.
-A chorus of alarms was coming out of the battery backups and the emergency lights.
+Monica and Gardner stormed into the half-lit aisles toward the Command Center.
+A chorus of alarms was coming from the battery backups and the emergency lights.
 Miles had beaten them to it and was already trying to access the main controls.